Taking Continuous Provision beyond the EYFS – Maximising Learning in Key Stage One

 Find out more

-Over the coming months we will be hosting webinars and releasing a series of free planning guides, blogs and podcasts as well as our Online Training Programme and KS1 Webinar Packages to update you on the latest updates and practical guidance on supporting your youngest children and those working with them.
-If you would like to stay informed please register your interest HERE
+Over the coming months we will also be releasing a series of planning guides, blogs and podcasts as well as our Online Training Programme and KS1 Webinar Packages to update you on the latest updates and practical guidance on supporting your youngest children and those working with them.